So I Married an Axe Murderer: Casting

 Friend and co-producer Cary Woods asked Mike Myers to play Charlie MacKenzie because of the success he had with the film Wayne's World.
 He agreed because he liked the script, as many of his friends also had a fear of commitment, and "were all suffering from cold feet and what is cold feet but a low-grade terror?
 This story just expands on that terror."
 Before Myers was asked, Woody Allen considered playing Charlie.
 Chevy Chase, Albert Brooks, and Martin Short also considered the role but did not like the character.
+When the actors attended the first cast read-through of the script, Stuart had not yet been cast.
+Myers read the character's lines and the filmmakers so enjoyed his interpretation that they realized he could play that role as well.

 Sharon Stone was initially set to play Harriet Michaels, the supposed axe murderer of the film's title.
 Like Myers, who has two roles in the film, Stone wanted to play both Harriet and Rose, (who ended up being played by Amanda Plummer).
 Studio executives at Sony did not like the idea of Stone playing both roles, and she therefore refused to accept the part.
 Nancy Travis, Fried's partner (and future wife), was then cast as Harriet.
 Travis was drawn to Harriet's "qualities of danger and compassion mixed with humor [which] make her an intriguing character."

 Anthony LaPaglia said that his character "has grand illusions of being Serpico; you know he's ready to fight crime like his hero did.
 But he's just not competent."
-When the actors attended the first cast read-through of the script, Stuart had not yet been cast.
-Myers read the character's lines and the filmmakers so enjoyed his interpretation that they realized he could play that role as well.
 The film also features cameos by Charles Grodin, Phil Hartman, Michael Richards, Mike Hagerty, Debi Mazar, Steven Wright, and Alan Arkin, the latter appearing uncredited as Tony's sensitive boss.
 They all agreed to be in the film for the opportunity of working with Myers.